MercuryWorkshop/sh1mmer/README.md

 If your Chromebook is on version 114 or newer, unenrollment is still possible by [bridging two pins on the firmware chip](https://blog.coolelectronics.me/breaking-cros-6/#:~:text=the%20pencil%20bypass).
 On most devices, this will require you to take off the back of the Chromebook and then use a piece of tinfoil, wire, or other conductive material to bridge the two pins.
 Instructions are not listed and this solution is **not recommended** as you risk damaging the Chromebook.
+If you are aware of the risk and are still willing to perform this, be aware that you must bridge the WP and VCC pins, **NOT** WP and GND, despite what the blog post says.
+Look up the model of your chip online, most will be 8/16/32 MB (64/128/256 Mb).
+Find the pinout for WP and VCC.
+Most will use pins 3 and 8 respectively.

 #### "Unenrollment" Without Disabling Hardware Write Protection